globaltcad/swing-tree/docs/markdown/Functional-MVVM.md

 - [A Style Picker](../../src/test/java/examples/mvi/stylepicker/BoxShadowPickerView.java)
 - [Team View](../../src/test/java/examples/mvi/team/TeamView.java)

-## MVI Theory ##
+## MVI or MVL? ##

+So what is the difference between MVI and MVL? <br>

-Now after we have seen a simple example of how to implement this architecture in SwingTree, let's take a step back and again look at the theory behind it.
+Now after we have seen some example code in SwingTree, let's take a step back and again look at the theory behind it.

-As previously mentioned, the underlying pattern here is MVI, short for Model-View-Intent.
+The SwingTree based example code defined above is what we call Model-View-Lenses, a very close derivative of the Model-View-Intent architecture pattern, where we route the intent of the user directly to the view model through property lenses, instead of going through a separate intent layer. <br>

+But let's focus on the MVI pattern for a moment:

-It is a relatively new architecture pattern that is used a lot in Android development.
+MVI is a relatively new architecture pattern that is used a lot in Android development.
 It was inspired by [cycle.js](https://cycle.js.org/) by [André Medeiros (Staltz)](https://twitter.com/andrestaltz) and then adopted by the Android world through Hannes Dorfmann among others.
 From a theoretical (and mathematical) point of view the Model-View-Intent architecture can